JoshOrndorff/recipes/text/3-entrees/constants.md

 When the pallet is included in a runtime, the runtime developer supplies the value of the constant using the
 [`parameter_types!` macro](https://crates.parity.io/frame_support/macro.parameter_types.html).
 This
-pallet is included in the `super-runtime` where we see the following macro invocation and trat implementation.
+pallet is included in the `super-runtime` where we see the following macro invocation and trait implementation.

 ```rust